HeikoKramer/sfdx/cert-prep/data-architect_notes.md

 * Relationship to an EntityDefinition (such as a custom or a standard object definition)
 * Relationship to a FieldDefinition (for both custom and standard fields)

-Add a new **Metadata Relationship** to you CMT:
+Add a new **Metadata Relationship** to you CMT: <br>
 ![formula](/cert-prep/images/cmt_relationship-field_01.png)

-To relate it to an object, select **Entity Definition**:
+To relate it to an object, select **Entity Definition**: <br>
 ![formula](/cert-prep/images/cmt_relationship-field_02.png)

-After that you can create **Field Definition** relationship fields:
+After that you can create **Field Definition** relationship fields: <br>
 ![formula](/cert-prep/images/cmt_relationship-field_03.png)

-That field relation ship requires a **controlling field** – the entity definition relation ship field from the prior step:
+That field relation ship requires a **controlling field** – the entity definition relation ship field from the prior step: <br>
 ![formula](/cert-prep/images/cmt_relationship-field_04.png)

 In the CMT record, you can now choose the object to relate to in the **Entity Definition** relationship field. <br>
 This will grant you access to those object's field in the **Field Definition** relationship field. <br>
-A **Custom Metadata Type** relationship field will grant you access to the CMT records available for the related type.
+A **Custom Metadata Type** relationship field will grant you access to the CMT records available for the related type. <br>
 ![formula](/cert-prep/images/cmt_relationship-field_05.png)

-Those relationships in our now created mapping records can be used to enhance functionality via Apex or Flow.
+Those relationships in our now created mapping records can be used to enhance functionality via Apex or Flow. <br>
 ![formula](/cert-prep/images/cmt_relationship-field_06.png)